-FORM 10-K

-(Mark One)

-\mathbf{X} ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended March 31, 2015

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to Commission File No. 001-34972

-Booz Allen Hamilton Holding Corporation

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-8283 Greensboro Drive, McLean, Virginia (Address of principal executive offices)

-Registrant's telephone number, including area code Securities registered pursuant to Section 12(b) of the Act:

-Title of Each Class

-Class A Common Stock

-Name of Each Exchange on Which Registered

-New York Stock Exchange

-Securities registered pursuant to Section 12(g) of the Act:

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗆

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵

-Note - Checking the box above will not relieve any registrant required to file reports pursuant to Section 13 or 15(d) of the Exchange Act from their obligations under those sections.

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \boxtimes No \square

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-К. 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-See definition of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer \mathbf{X} Accelerated filer Π Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗌 No 🗵

-As of September 30, 2014, the market value of the voting and non-voting common equity held by non-affiliates based on the closing price as of that day was \$1,851,829,177.

-26-2634160 (I.R.S.
-Employer Identification No.)

-(Zip Code)
+FORM 10-K (Mark One) ✓ ANNUAL REPORT PURSUANT ΓΟ SECTION 13 OR 15(D) OF THE - SECUDITIES EVOUANCE ACT O)E 102 1 ANNUAL REFORT FURSUAINT For the fiscal year ended March 31, 2016 JF 19 3 4 ☐ TRANSITION REPORT PURSUA 1934 NT TO SECTION 13 OR 15(D) OF CT OF For the transition period from to Commission File No. 001-34972 Hamilton Holding Delaware 26-2634160 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 8283 Greensboro Drive, McLean, V 7 irginia 22102 (Address of principal executive office (Zip Code) Se (703) 902-5000 Registrant's telephone number, including area code ecurities registered pursuant to Section 12(b) of th Title of Each Class Name of Each Exchange on Which Registered Class A Common Stock New York Stock Exchange Se ecurities registered pursuant to Section 12(g) of th None. e Act: Indicate by check mark if the registrant is a well-known sea Indicate by check mark if the registrant is not required to fil Note - Checking the box above will not relieve any registr sections.
+Indicate by check mark whether the registrant (1) has filed a 12 months (or for such shorter period that the registrant was days.
+Yes ⊠ No □ e reports pursuant to Section 13 or Section 15(d) of rant required to file reports pursuant to Section 13 or all reports required to be filed by Section 13 or 15(d) he Act.
+Yes □ No ⊠ 15(d) of the Exchange Act from their obligations u of the Securities Exchange Act of 1934 during the Indicate by check mark whether the registrant has submitted posted pursuant to Rule 405 of Regulation S-T ($$232.405$ o and post such files).
+Yes \boxtimes No \square Indicate by check mark if disclosure of delinquent filers put to the best of registrant's knowledge, in definitive proxy or K . \boxtimes Indicate by check mark whether the registrant is a large acc accelerated filer," "accelerated filer" and "smaller reporting of "large Large accelerated filer Accelerated filer Non-accelerated filer $\ \square$ (Do not check if a si maller reporting company) Smaller reporting company Indicate by check mark whether the registrant is a shell come As of September 30, 2015, the market value of the voting at 7,825,391.